When is the Star Wars Cassian Andor series coming to Disney+?

-One other Star Wars Disney sequence is coming, with Diego Luna and Alan Tudyk set to reprise their roles from 2016 prequel film Rogue One for a brand new sci-fi spy thriller.

 “It’s been a really hard three years, to be honest.
-I’ve been waiting for the call,” Luna mentioned of the brand new sequence at Disney’s D23 convention.
+I’ve been waiting for the call,” Luna stated of the brand new collection at Disney’s D23 convention.

 “Going back home, facing the idea of my character being gone.
 My kids won’t look me in the eye, sadly.
 But we’re here, and we’re going to look younger, which is amazing.”

-However what can we count on from the Cassian Andor sequence?
+However what can we count on from the Cassian Andor collection?
 What different characters will return, and what’s it about?
-Try every little thing we all know to date under.
+Take a look at every thing we all know to this point beneath.

-Presently unknown, although it’s set to start filming in London in 2020.
-Given these timings, it appears seemingly the sequence will debut a while in 2021.
+At the moment unknown, although it’s set to start filming in London in 2020.
+Given these timings, it appears possible the collection will debut a while in 2021.

-- EVERY new Star Wars film and TV sequence introduced to date
+- EVERY new Star Wars film and TV collection introduced to this point

 — Star Wars (@starwars) August 25, 2019